 Florida man arrested for allegedly spitting on bar patron wearing MAGA hat: report

-A Florida man was arrested after he allegedly spit on fellow bar patron wearing a MAGA hat Friday and later allegedly told police he didn't care cause he has “more time on this earth" the man he attacked, according to reports.
+A Florida man was arrested after he allegedly spit on a fellow bar patron wearing a MAGA hat Friday and later told police he didn't care because he has “more time on this earth" than the man he attacked, according to reports.

 MAN IN 'MAGA' HAT ASSAULTED IN CALIFORNIA RESTAURANT BATHROOM; SUSPECT ARRESTED, POLICE SAY